TonnoBelloSnello/nautilus-orm-studio/README.md

 This package is not meant to be installed directly by end users.
 It is intended to be installed and wired up by the `nautilus-orm` module inside a Nautilus workspace.

+> **Warning:** Nautilus Studio provides direct, unauthenticated access to your database.
+It should **never** be hosted on a publicly accessible URL due to severe security risks.
+It is designed for local development use only.

 ## Local development

 This app expects access to: